ndoteddy/Project-Learn-Swagger/README.md

     - You can host in any Node JS Platform, my recommendation
     - Heroku | AWS | Azure

-6.You can add me on dribble
+6. You can add me on dribble
     - https://dribbble.com/nandoteddy
     - Because this API load image from my Dribble :D